-- Isolation joints shall be installed at points of restraint to isolate freshly placed concrete from fixed objects. - ▶ i.e. existing structures, walls, foundations, etc. - Isolation joints shall extend the full depth of the slab.
+- Isolation joints shall be installed at points of restraint to isolate freshly placed concrete from fixed objects. - ▶ i.e. existing structures. - Isolation joints shall extend the full depth of the slab.

-Saw Cutting - NOTE: the window for saw cutting is typically 8-12 hours after placement, but can vary with weather and mix designs.
+Saw Cutting - NOTE: the window for saw cutting is typically 8-12 hours, but will vary with weather and mix designs.